 4) When IAB-node moves to a new location which may connect to a different management system based on its location (see TS 28.315 [19] clause 5.6), procedures of step 1) to 3) as above are repeated for mobile IAB-node to obtain configuration based on its location.

+7.X Procedure of WAB-node configuration

+The Figure 7.X-1 illustrates the procedure of WAB-node configuration based on its location.

+Figure 7.X-1 WAB-node configuration

+The description of steps 1-4 is the same as in clause 7.22, with WAB-node instead of IAB-node.